bloominstituteoftechnology/node-db-challenge/Review.md

 You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Explain the difference between `RDBMS` and `SQL`.
+-RDBMS is the basis for sql where sql is a the actual lang
 1. Why do tables need a `primary key`?
+- a primary key is used to ensure data in the column is truly unique

 1. What is the name given to a table column that references the primary key on another table.
+    -a foreign key
 1. What do we need in order to have a _many to many_ relationship between two tables.
+    - an intermediate table
 1. What SQL statement is used to retrieve data from a table?
+Select * from Actions
 1. What SQL clause is used to filter the results of a query?
+   Where clause is used to filter a query